euler-xyz/reward-streams/README.md

 # Reward Streams - Efficient and Flexible Reward Distribution

 Reward Streams is a powerful and flexible implementation of the billion-dollar algorithm, a popular method for proportional reward distribution in the Ethereum developer community.
-This project extends the algorithm's functionality to support both staking and staking-free (based on balance changes tracking) reward distribution, multiple reward tokens, and permissionless registration of reward distribution schemes.
+This project extends the algorithm's functionality to support both staking and staking-free (based on balance changes tracking) reward distribution, multiple reward tokens, and permissionless registration of reward distribution schemes (reward streams).
 This makes Reward Streams a versatile tool for incentivizing token staking and holding in a variety of use cases.

 ---